lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 #### One recommendation is to make a simple test version of your application, one which does not take inputs but will simply output a sample output, so that you can test your docker container in Cloud9 without needing to take the time to install into lambda to test there.

 ## Step: Create Docker Image
+#### Note, again, it is advisable to treat this whole cloud9 process as build-once-disposable part of your process.
+If you try to run this docker-build command more than once it will likely generate more and more errors.
+Recommended: only run build once.
+Make a new cloud9 to build again.

 - Run this terminal command in the same directory(folder) that contains the Dockerfile:
 - Type this into the terminal (with the trailing space and period included)
 ```